thijsputman/dotfiles/install/README.md

-find -lname '**/dotfiles/**' -delete rm -rf ~/.anacron crontab -l | grep -v '^@hourly .* $HOME/.anacron/etc/anacrontab' | crontab - cp /etc/skel/.bashrc ~/.bashrc
+find -lname '**/dotfiles/**' -delete rm -rf ~/.anacron crontab -l | grep -v '^@hourly .* $HOME/.anacron/etc/anacrontab' | crontab - cp /etc/skel/{.bashrc,.profile} ~/
 ```

 This removes all symlinks pointing to `📂 **/dotfiles/**` (assuming that's what
 this Git-repository is called), the `📂 ~/.anacron` folder and its
-`crontab`-entry, and restores `📄 ~/.bashrc` to its default state.
+`crontab`-entry, and restores `📄 ~/.bashrc` and `📄 ~/.profile` to their
+default state.

 Omit `-delete` from the first command to get a list of symlinks instead of
 deleting them and manually remove the ones you don't need anymore.

+All files symlinked to locations _outside_ of the Git-repository are explicitly
+mentioned during the installation process; you'll need to manually remove those.

-Note that this leaves behind all files they were copied in (instead of
+Note that the above leaves behind all files they were _copied_ (instead of
 symlinked) and that this does _not_ undo any of the
 [configuration changes](#configuration-changes) nor the
 [package installations](#package-installation).